Ace

 …Thus, our angel horse is now fittingly, officially, Angel.

 So many of our kids have experienced changing homes.
 Some over and over again.
 Some have been adopted by a new family, and like Angel, have taken on a new name.
 Transition is never easy, and maybe for many looks like a screaming, squealing cloud of dust.
 But the best part of Angel’s story is that she always had someone who could look through the messy cloud of emotions on the exterior, and see her true purpose and true name on the inside.
-Even all the years of being a trail horse before she came to Exodus, her human “father” saw and hoped for her to step into the purpose that she is walking out now with her brand new name.
+Even during all the years of being a trail horse before she came to Exodus, her human “father” saw and hoped for her to step into the purpose that she is walking out now with her brand new name.

 Cedar